boots-edu/textbook/source/text/6-polymorphism/notes.md

 Here is a simplified and updated version for us to look at.
 The base class Users implements name, age, and two methods to access them.
 It is abstract and cannot be created.
+In addition, suppose we want to build a database of users, the Database class implements that.
 ```typescript
 abstract class Users{
   constructor(protected name: string, protected age: number){}